Mortgage application guide

 Our mortgage team will thoroughly assess your application and any supporting documents to build up an overall picture of how you manage your finances.
 We want you to take out a mortgage with us but need to make sure you don’t overstretch yourself financially, so this is an important part of the mortgage application process.

-Before you have made your mortgage application, you can get an indication of what we may be able to lend you our Approval in Principle letter, this can show agents and sellers you're a serious buyer.
+Before you begin your mortgage application, you can get an indication of what we may be able to lend you by completing our online Agreement in Principle.

 How we assess your application